 Tempo Of The Damned was issued in the winter of 2004 to a fair amount of hype.
 The band had also shot videos for the songs War Is My Shepherd and Throwing Down.
+The record contained an old Exodus track called Impaler that was co-written by Hammett.
 European live dates would soon follow.
 Gary Holt and the band's manager Steve Warner formed a project called Drug Pig in 2004.

 Former Exodus singer Steve "Zetro" Souza and producer Walter Morgan (promoter of the Thrash Of The Titans 2001 benefit concert) formed "the world's premiere AC/DC tribute band" in 2010.
 AC/DZ would also feature guitarist Rob Toto, Jon Allen (Sadus and Testament) on drums and Elena Luciano Repetto (Bomb And Scary, Mother Earth, Imagika) on bass.
 AC/DZ was negotiating with Old School Metal Records to release a full-length album in 2011.
 Former Exodus singer Steve "Zetro" Souza quit Dublin Death Patrol in late 2010 after someone in the band repeatedly made passes at his girlfriend Vickie.
 In the meantime, Exodus played its first concert in China capital city Beijing's Mao Live House on September 23rd, 2010.
 Exodus would open for Iron Maiden on April 10th, 2011 at the Estadio Nacional in Santiago, Chile.
-At the same time, Gary Holt was recruited by Slayer to temporarily replace Jeff Hannemann, who was ostensibly incapacitated by a spider bite, for planned shows.
+At the same time, Gary Holt was recruited by Slayer to temporarily replace Jeff Hanneman, who was ostensibly incapacitated by a spider bite, for planned shows.
 Exodus participated in a metal/Country split single called Hammer And Life.
 The other side featured someone called Bob Wayne.
-After being booked to open for Iron Maiden in Chile Exodus was next booked to open for Judas Priest in Poland in August of 2011 at the Metal Hammer festival.
+After being booked to open for Iron Maiden in Chile, Exodus was next booked to open for Judas Priest in Poland in August of 2011 at the Metal Hammer festival.
 Cannibal Corpse guitarist Pat O'Brien would fill in for Exodus' Gary Holt when Holt said goodbye to Slayer in Europe to play with his own band Exodus at the Estadio Nacional in Santiago, Chile on April 4th.
 Holt had been filling in for Slayer guitarist Jeff Hanneman since the tour had kicked off February 26th in Australia.
 Slayer guitarist Kerry King joined Exodus on the stage on August 6th, 2011 at the WaMu Theatre in Seattle where the band played the Exodus song Strike Of The Beast to close the set.
-Gary Holt of Exodus had been filling in for Jeff Hannemann of Slayer.
+Gary Holt of Exodus had been filling in for Jeff Hanneman of Slayer.
 Sepultura, Exodus, Heathen and Destruction were touring Europe using the Thrashfest Classics monicker.
 Sepultura was playing songs from its Beneath The Remains, Arise and Chaos A.D. albums.
 The tour would take place in November and December.
 Exodus, Heathen and Death Angel were among the bands that played at a celebration for Exodus guitarist Gary Holt and his girlfriend Lisa Perticone's wedding.
 The event took place on Saturday, September 24th, 2011 at Avalon in Santa Clara, California.
 Generation Kill, the new band fronted by singer Rob Dukes, released its debut album Red White and Blood on September 27th, 2011 in North America through Season Of Mist.
+Coincidentally, Mötley Crüe had had a tour and compilation called Red White & Crüe several years earlier.
 In 2011, Coffin Hunter was a bluegrass project featuring members Jack Gibson and Tom Hunting.
 The band was touring the USA.
 Metallica and former Exodus guitarist Kirk Hammett, former Exodus guitarist Rick Hunolt and original Exodus bassist Jeff Andrews joined the line-up of Exodus on stage on February 4th, 2012 at a special event marking the tenth anniversary of former Exodus singer Paul Baloff's death.
 Called Bonded By Baloff: A Decade Of Remembrance, the show took place at the Oakland Metro Operahouse and featured appearances by Possessed, Forbidden and Heathen, among others.
-Former Exodus guitarist Rick Hunolt was standing in for his former band-mate Gary Holt in 2012 who in turn was filling in for Jeff Hannemann in Slayer.
+Former Exodus guitarist Rick Hunolt was standing in for his former band-mate Gary Holt in 2012 who, in turn, was filling in for Jeff Hanneman in Slayer.
 The arrangement was to last for the rest of the summer.
-Exodus was rejoined by former guitarist Rick Hunolt on stage on December 20th, 2013 at Slim's in San Francisco for the songs, The Toxic Waltz and Strike Of The Beast.
+Exodus was re-joined by former guitarist Rick Hunolt on stage on December 20th, 2013 at Slim's in San Francisco for the songs, The Toxic Waltz and Strike Of The Beast.
 The band joined Carcass and Death Angel at former guitarist Kirk Hammett's first annual horror convention.
 Metallica guitarist Kirk Hammett joined his former band Exodus on stage on Friday, February 7th, 2014 at his first annual horror convention, Kirk Von Hammett's Fear FestEviL, which took place at The Regency Ballroom in San Francisco.
 The band played Exodus’ Piranha and the Blue Öyster Cult song Godzilla.
 Exodus signed with Breaking Bands LLC and The Agency Group.
-Breaking Bands LLC was owned by Testament singer and co-manager Chuck Billy, Adrenaline PR CEO Maria Ferrero and one-time Megaforce Records and Crazed Management owners Jon and Marsha Zazula.
+Testament singer and co-manager Chuck Billy, Adrenaline PR CEO Maria Ferrero and one-time Megaforce Records and Crazed Management, owned Breaking Bands LLC owners Jon and Marsha Zazula.

 Steve Souza, who sang for Exodus from 1986 to 1993 and from 2002 to 2004, was back in June of 2014 and Rob Dukes was out.
 The latter man has been with the group since 2005.
 The band had been in the studio recording a new album.
 Souza was in Hatriot, but had been lobbying to get back into Exodus after walking away from the thrash metal act.
 Dukes would have to focus on Generation Kill.
 Exodus would release a new album, Blood In, Blood Out, on October 14th through Nuclear Blast.
 It featured the return of former vocalist Steve "Zetro" Souza who replaced Rob Dukes.
-Kirk Hammet guested on the record.
+Kirk Hammett guested on the record.
 Souza and Chuck Billy were both in Dublin Death Patrol.
 An Exodus fan called James Evans was arrested in Greenville, Kentucky in the summer of 2014 for "terroristic threats" after posting the lyrics to the Exodus’ song Class Dismissed (A Hate Primer).
 He was released after eight days, but had to still return for further psychological evaluations.
 According to Exodus, the Virginia Tech massacre perpetrated by Seung-Hui Cho inspired the song.
 Exodus fan Gustavo Molina died of a heart attack after the band's show in Buenos Aires, Argentina on October 9th 2014.
 The band’s Blood In Blood Out album sold just shy of 8,800 copies in the United States Of America to debut at position No. 38 on The Billboard 200 chart.
 Testament and Exodus came together for the Dark Roots Of Thrash II tour in 2015.
 The tour would cover North America for five weeks starting April 1 in San Francisco, California.
 Exodus was opening for King Diamond in the autumn of 2015 in the USA.
 The band would embark on a European headlining tour in February of 2016.
 Guitarist Gary Holt had a custom ESP guitar, which was designed with Holt's own blood by Vincent Castiglia.
 The prototype was not going into production.
 Exodus would headline the Battle Of The Bays European tour in October and November with Obituary, Prong and Australia’s King Parrot opening.
+Exodus was re-joined by former guitarist Rick Hunolt and former singer Rob Dukes on stage for its July 8th 2017 concert in San Francisco, California.
+The band also played a show on the 7th albeit with its current line-up.
+Killian On Command: An Evening Of Vio-lence featured musicians from Testament, Exodus, Mordred, Death Angel, Forbidden and Vio-Lence playing only Vio-Lence material.
+The band existed between 1985 through 1992.
+The show was a benefit for Vio-Lence singer Sean Killian who was diagnosed with liver Cirrhosis.
+Exodus and Municipal Waste were touring in support of the new season of the latter’s animated series Mr. Pickles in 2018.

 EXODUS - BONDED BY BLOOD - TORRID